albertbcai/voyaj/eval/README.md

 → Check `eval/scenarios/output/scenario-name.log` or view in UI

 **Can I test just one agent?**
-→ Not yet - Phase 2 will add agent isolation tests
+→ Yes!
+Run `npm run eval:agents` to test individual agents in isolation

 **How do I speed up tests?**
 → Run specific scenarios instead of all: `npm run eval scenario-name`